-I first tried tried using banana extract instead of real bananas.
+I first tried using banana extract instead of real bananas.
 However, I realized pretty quickly that extract wasn’t gonna cut it.
-The texture was all wrong and it tasted more like banana candy then actual bananas.
+The texture was all wrong and it tasted more like banana candy than actual bananas.

-I usually make this ‘bread’ into muffins.
-This makes it easier to portion (and easier to stick to one serving!), but you could totally bake it into a traditional loaf.
+I also like to make this ‘bread’ into muffins.
+This makes it easier to portion (and easier to stick to one serving!)
 Having it as muffins also makes it a terrific grab and go breakfast for my kiddos – which makes mornings so much easier for me 😉

-After that, combine the almond flour , flax meal , Erythritol , salt and baking powder in a separate bowl and stir.
+After that, combine the almond flour, flax meal, Erythritol, salt and baking powder in a separate bowl and stir.
 Then, add the dry ingredients into the wet and mix well.
-At this point you can fold in some chocolate chips or chopped nuts if you would like.
-I almost always toss in these extra dark chocolate chips from Guittard , they are a tad pricey, but oh so worth it!

 I love to eat mine warm and smeared with butter.
-To me, it doesn’t get any better then that!
+To me, it doesn’t get any better than that!

 Try these other great recipes from This Mom’s Menu: